GIS item JSON

 {

-"url": "" // URL for the optional layer (empty in this case, meaning default OSM tiles may be used).
+"url": "" // URL source for the optional layer (empty means default OSM tiles will be used).

 }